The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_trendline.md

 Hovering over the lines reveals contextual information such as scheme name and code, the year and rate of activity.

 This is useful to compare the observed trend in the focal scheme's activity with other schemes.

+Note that other schemes' data won't be plotted if there is no data to show.

 ##### Show horizon on timeline?